Board & Management

 Elva Spoor has been involved since the first year Susan began visiting Survivors.
 She joined the Board at its formation in 2008 and visited Survivors in Israel a few years later.
 Elva maintains contact with the Administrators and bookkeeper as well as praying faithfully for the staff and Survivors.
-Her Bible study group is responsible for ensuring the hard-copy newsletters are assembled and posted in a timely manner.
-As an office manager, she is well aware of the need for organization.
+As a former office manager, she is well aware of the need for organization.

 Dan Sutton: Director of Media

-Dan Sutton discovered AHI though a trip to Israel, the purpose of which was the video-graphing of over 100 Holocaust Survivors.
+Dan Sutton discovered AHI though a trip to Israel, the purpose of which was the taking of videos of over 100 Holocaust Survivors.
 His photographic skills have produced wonderful portraits to remember the Survivors and record their war account for a lasting testament of their lives.
 He’s presented these photographic records as gifts to the Survivors and their adoptive families.
-Dan is a man of many talents, including photography, pilot and aircraft mechanic and Mayor of his city.
+Dan is a man of many talents, including photography, pilot and aircraft mechanic, and is now retired as Mayor of his city.
 Dan displays incredible patience and integrity through it all.
-In addition Dan is now overseeing the maintenance of our new website.
+In addition Dan is now overseeing the maintenance of our website.

 We are most grateful for the translators who have volunteered their time to translate letters and cards sent to the Survivors by their adopters.
 We mention their names here in honor and to request prayer for them.
 Translation is an art and not an easy thing to do.
 In addition they do it out of love for the Survivors.
 We are grateful for these wonderful people!